aliarsalankazmi/DSBlog/posts/sample.md

 ---
 layout: post
-title:  "Welcome to Gravity!"
+title:  "Sample Post!"
 date:   2016-03-30 19:45:31 +0530
-categories: Individual Posts
+categories: Posts
 ---

-This is a sample
+This is a sample post.